How La Red Latina de Educación Temprana Supports the Mental Health of Children and Their Caregivers

 HBCC Across the 50 States: Policy Scan Findings

 Each state sets its own regulations for child care, including everything from licensing requirements to subsidy rates.
-This variation is more evident than with home-based child care, where even the definition of what it means to be a provider is inconsistent.
 This 50 state policy scan of data illuminates these differences and highlights some trends.

 Special Series: EIDL vs Targeted EIDL: What’s the difference?
 By Gary Romano Civitas Strategies

-In December 27, 2020 a new program was approved that builds off the EIDL, called the Targeted EIDL.
-The EIDL and Targeted EIDL are similar programs but are distinctly different.
+On December 27, 2020 a new program was approved that builds off the EIDL, called the Targeted EIDL.
 Targeted EIDL is intended to help level the playing field and compensate for some of the inequities of the EIDL advance last spring and accordingly is limited to specific communities.